 - Don’t answer on behalf of your child – let them express themselves.

 - Don’t over prepare your child – you want them to come across naturally.

 - Don’t be a difficult parent – while you may not be the one being interviewed, your actions and attitude count too.

 - Don’t panic!
 If your child doesn’t get into the school of your/their choice, remember that there are other options out there!

-Ruth Benny is founder of Top Schools, a company that provides extensive, factual information and guidance on Hong Kong schools and their admission process.
+Ruth Benny is the founder of Top Schools, a company that provides extensive, factual information and guidance on Hong Kong schools and their admissions process.

 Check out more school news from Playtimes here.